Get results and fix problems

 This option is only available, when your project consists of several modules.

 Select an inspection profile.
-You can use a pre-defined profile from the list, or click and configure a new profile in the Inspections dialog that opens.
+You can use a pre-defined profile from the list, or click Configure and create a new profile in the Inspections dialog that opens.

 You can open the Inspections dialog to check which fixes will be applied to the selected scope when you run code cleanup.